HesamAsad/CN_CHomeworks1/FTP/README.md

 };
 ```
 * Obviously, this class contains a number of handler functions to handle 4 primary commands.
-* These handler functions are paired with their couple in the server.
+* These handler functions are paired with their couple in the server which were explained above.
 Each `receive` in client is mapped to a `send` in server and vice versa.

-## main:
+### main:
 ```cpp
 ports[0] = new char[256];
 ports[1] = new char[256];